gaultier/blog/wait_process_timeout.md

 This is best practice in distributed systems, and we often need to do the same on the command line.
 But the two aforementioned tools only do one or two of the above points.

 So let's implement our own!
 As we'll see, it's much less straightforward, and thus more interesting, than I thought.
+It's a whirlwind tour through Unix deeps.

-## Demo
+## What are we working toward?

 ```sh
 $ TODO